a place to listen closely

 This isn’t about improving yourself.

-Most of us have spent years trying that.
+Most of us have tried enough of that.

 Some arrive here after trying many paths.